 - New loss of taste or smell

-If you have any of these symptoms, and they are not due to a preexisting health condition like asthma or emphysema, you may have COVID-19 and you must stay home.
+If you have any of these symptoms, and they are not due to a preexisting health condition like asthma or emphysema, you may have COVID-19 and you should self-quarantine.

 Everyone should do their part to help minimize the impact of this serious public health threat.

 - Wear a mask in public at all times.
 If you do not own a mask, cover your mouth and nose with a bandana, scarf or t-shirt.